Boat Bike Tours: Where to Find the Best Backgrounds for your France Pics

-When enjoying your holiday in France you need to keep your friends and family updated of your adventures.
-Especially if you’re making a cycling holiday whereby you spend the night aboard a comfortable ship.
-Otherwise no one would believe you… Here you can read all about the ten most photogenic places along the way.
-All you have to do is to look your best and bring your camera!
+While enjoying your holiday in France you need to keep your friends and family updated of your adventures, especially when you’re taking a cycling trip that involves spending the night aboard a comfortable ship.
+Otherwise, no one would believe you!
+Here you can read all about the ten most photogenic places along the way.
+All you have to do is smile and bring your camera!

-If you decide to visit Paris you must prepare yourself to get overwhelmed with the grandeur and beauty of this vibrant metropole.
-From the world famous Eiffel Tower and Arc de Triomphe to the Pont Alexandre III, Palais du Luxembourg, Cathédrale Notre-Dame and La Basilique du Sacré-Coeur: it’s simply too much to mention!
-If you start or finish your Boat Bike Seine Valley tour here, we are sure you’ll dazzle your audience.
+If you decide to visit Paris, prepare to be overwhelmed by the grandeur and beauty of this vibrant metropolis.
+From the world-famous Eiffel Tower and Arc de Triomphe to the Pont Alexandre III, Palais du Luxembourg, Cathédrale Notre-Dame and La Basilique du Sacré-Coeur: there are simply too many awe-inspiring sights to mention!
+If you start or finish your Boat Bike Seine Valley tour here, we’re sure you’ll dazzle your family and friends.

 Château de Fontainebleau

-At the center of 130 acres of beautifully cultivated gardens Fontainebleau is the only royal and imperial château to have been continuously inhabited for seven centuries.
+At the centre of 130 acres of beautifully cultivated gardens, Fontainebleau is the only royal and imperial château to have been continuously inhabited for seven centuries.
 With over 1500 rooms this castle provides an unparalleled view of French history and architecture.
 Take a look at the sumptuous ornaments of the variety of royal apartments, Napoleon III’s theatre, and its three chapels.
-Just pretend to belong to the entourage and smile to the camera!
+Just pretend to belong to the entourage and smile at the camera!

 History along the Canal du Loing

-One of the bike tours during your 8-day Seine Valley holiday starts in mediaeval Chateau-Landon.
-Make sure you pose well in front of the beautifully situated, 13th century old Abbey of Saint-Séverin, which is nowadays a retirement home.
-Continue to the sleepy town of Ferrières with its old, but wonderfully preserved town center, with in the middle of the narrow streets where you’ll find yet another splendid monastery.
+One of the bike routes during your 8-day Seine Valley tour starts in medieval Chateau-Landon.
+Make sure you pose well in front of the beautifully situated 13th-century Abbey of Saint-Séverin, which is nowadays a retirement home.
+Continue to the sleepy town of Ferrières with its old, but wonderfully preserved town centre, where you’ll find yet another splendid monastery in the middle of the narrow streets.
 Smile and… *click*!